Radiation Therapy

 This course provides students an introduction to the essential elements of medical imaging and the healthcare environment.
 Included are topics ranging from school and professional history, hospital and school policies and procedures, organizational structures, the inter-relationship of select professional organizations, healthcare economics, patient communication and customer service skills, and avenues for professional development and continuing education.
 The basic principles of radiation protection and health and hygiene will be discussed as well as a brief introduction to the specialty areas of radiology.
 The student will begin to gain an appreciation for the medical imaging environment and the critical role it plays in the delivery of quality medical care.

-RT 120: Principles of Radilogic Physics
+RT 120: Principles of Radiologic Physics

 Credits 3